uc-cdis/gen3.org/content/resources/user/analyze-data.md

 sub.get_projects("OpenAccess")
 ```

-will return "CCLE" as the project under the program: `{'links': ['/v0/submission/OpenAccess/CCLE']}`
+will return "CCLE" as the project under the program "OpenAccess": `{'links': ['/v0/submission/OpenAccess/CCLE']}`

 2.3) All structured metadata stored under one node of a project can be exported as a tsv file with the function `export_node`.
 The following commands: